sherlock-project/sherlock/README.md

 the sites that Sherlock checks are not always reliable, so it is common to get response errors.

-If some sites are failing due to conection problems (site is down, in maintainence, etc) you can exclude them from tests by creating a `tests/.excluded_sites` file with a list of sites to ignore (one site name per line).
+If some sites are failing due to connection problems (site is down, in maintenance, etc) you can exclude them from tests by creating a `tests/.excluded_sites` file with a list of sites to ignore (one site name per line).